romain-fontugne/onlineEMD/README.md

 ### Citation policy ###

-* If you publish material based on this code, please refer to our ICASSP'17 paper:
+If you publish material based on this code, please cite our ICASSP'17 paper:
 ```
 @INPROCEEDINGS{romain:icassp17,
 author={R. Fontugne and P. Borgnat and P. Flandrin},